VictorTirado/Research-Licenses/README.md

 ### Free Software:

 First of all, to say that free software normally has no cost, although this is not always true.
-Once this is seen, it is necessary to put a little in context of where this idea comes from.
+Once this is seen, it is necessary to put a little in context of where this [idea comes from](<iframe width="1519" height="550" src="https://www.youtube.com/embed/8SdPLG-_wtA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>).

-In 1985 Richard Stallman founded: “Free Software Foundation” (FSF).
+![]

 For software to be free has to accomplish these four freedoms:
 - **Use**: Run the program as you want.